 - Swollen glands near the jaw or in the neck

-How can I start treating tonsil stones?
+How can I treat tonsil stones at home?

-How to prevent tonsil stones
+How to prevent tonsil stones?

 - Avoid smoking and excess alcohol.

 - Gargle with salt water after eating or use an alcohol-free mouthwash.

 - Use a water pick to clean your mouth and help dislodge tonsil stones.

 - Stay hydrated by drinking plenty of water and cutting down on sugary drinks as much as possible.

 Tonsil stones can be harmless and go away on their own, but keeping your mouth clean and free of debris is a more efficient way to prevent the development of tonsil stones.

 If you have a history of chronic tonsillitis or other medical conditions that increase your risk of developing tonsil stones, it is important to consider additional measures to prevent their formation.
 This may involve avoiding certain types of foods, such as dairy products or high-sugar snacks, as these can contribute to tonsil stones.